srcmaxim/coursera-parallel-concurrent-distributed-in-java/CONCURRENT.md

 Some time after the second thread has released the lock, the first thread reacquires the lock and resumes by returning from the invocation of wait.

 Note: There is a second notification method, notify, which wakes up a single thread.
-Because notify doesn't allow you to specify the thread that is woken up, it is useful only in massively parallel applications — that is, programs with a large number of threads, all doing similar chores.
+Because notify doesn't allow you to specify the thread that is woken up, it is useful only in massively parallel applications ï¿½ that is, programs with a large number of threads, all doing similar chores.
 In such an application, you don't care which thread gets woken up.
 Let's use guarded blocks to create a Producer-Consumer application.
 This kind of application shares data between two threads: the producer, that creates the data, and the consumer, that does something with it.
 The two threads communicate using a shared object.
 Coordination is essential: the consumer thread must not attempt to retrieve the data before the producer thread has delivered it, and the producer thread must not attempt to deliver new data if the consumer hasn't retrieved the old data.

 In this example, the data is a series of text messages, which are shared through an object of type Drop: